Spark to RWC customers on kick-off day: You need a new plan

 Pickles, however, seems to be subject to a last-minute upsell after been sold a substandard connection.

-Spark began selling Tournament Passes for an early-bird rate of $70, and is now charging $90 to watch all 48 games.
+Spark began selling Tournament Passes for an early-bird rate of $60 in May, and is now charging $90 to watch all 48 games.

 Between June 17 and September 12, it offered a free Tournament Pass to new broadband customers, or existing customers who renewed a contract or upgraded their plan.